Bad Fruit: Cynicism

 Next Steps

-- Name it: Write down one place where you’ve stopped hoping.
+- Name the grief: Write down one place where disappointment hardened into cynicism.